Growing Communities

 Sponsorship or in-kind support: You can support the garden through a variety of levels of financial contribution or in-kind donations of supplies, tools, soil or seeds.
 A gift can be as little or as large as you wish, and always comes with the feeling of satisfaction of helping maintain a valuable community asset.

-Volunteer: Whether you are an individual, family, workplace or group, we can use your help!
+Volunteer and Sponsorship Opportunities: Whether you are an individual, family, workplace or group, we do occasionally need some help!
 Volunteers are needed to help maintain the garden on a regular basis.
-You can volunteer one time or on a regular basis.
+You can offer to volunteer one time or on a regular basis.
 There are opportunities for everyone.
-Learn more about current volunteer opportunities or submit your interest form.
+Monetary sponsorships are also available and greatly appreciated at any giving level.
+For more information, please email [email protected] or call 905.688.5050 ext.
+2130

 Garden Hubs sponsored by Absolute Change Management, Niagara College Canada, Kiwanis St. Catharines, Meridian, Salit Steel.
 In kind sponsors, Borderline Systems, Freeman Herbs, Niagara Region Waste Management, Walker Industries and William Dam Seeds.